MinLL/MinAI/README.md

   * Arranging for carriage rides to any location
   * Receiving training in skills from NPC's

+### Enhanced Context System
+* Completely overhauled context system with modular and maintainable architecture
+* New system for registering context elements that can be individually enabled/disabled
+* Context sections are logically organized with clear headers for LLM clarity
+* Strategic context distribution to avoid inappropriate RP from strangers
+* New context preview feature in config.html for narrator, NPC->player, and NPC->NPC perspectives
+* Context sections include:
+  * Physical descriptions and equipment
+  * Character states (arousal, fertility, following status)
+  * Survival metrics (hunger, thirst, temperature)
+  * Environmental details (weather, location, time)
+  * Relationship dynamics and power structures
+  * Crime and bounty information
+  * Mental states and influences

+### Performance Improvements
+* Reduced CHIM server/database load by 50-80%
+* Optimized context system for better LLM processing
+* Added context slop cleanup feature (experimental)
+* Improved action usage across all models

+### Item Management System
+* NPCs can dynamically give items or gold to the player through natural conversation
+* NPCs can request and take items from the player's inventory
+* The system intelligently handles cases where NPCs don't have enough of an item to give or when players don't have requested items
+* NPCs are aware of both their own inventory contents and the player's inventory (with reasonable limits)
+* Common uses include:
+  * NPCs giving payment, rewards, or gifts to the player
+  * NPCs requesting payment, paying bounties, or supplies from the player
+  * Trading specific items between NPCs and the player
+  * Merchants, vendors, and general NPCs can all participate in item exchanges

 ### Crime System
 * Guards throughout Skyrim are aware of the player's bounties in their hold and sometimes in other holds
 * Higher-ranking guards (captains, commanders, officers) are more likely to know about bounties in other holds